BemTG/Verifiable-Linear-Regression-/tutorial/VerifiableLinearRegressionModelTutorial.md

 ```

-## Converting our model to Cairo
+## Transitioning to Cairo

-At this stage, we will replicate the full linear regression model in Cairo from scratch to build our verifiable Regression model.
-This is also to provide an opportunity to get familiar with Orion’s built-in functions and operators along the process.
+Now that we have a good understanding of the OLS functions used, we will replicate the full linear regression model in Cairo to turn it to a fully verifiable model.
+Since we will be rebuilding the model from scratch, this will serve as a good opportunity to get familiar with Orion’s built-in functions and operators making the transition to Cairo seamless.

-## Creating a new scarb project
+### Creating a new scarb project
 Scarb is the Cairo package manager specifically created to streamline our Cairo and Starknet development process.
 Scarb will typically manage project dependencies, the compilation process (both pure Cairo and Starknet contracts), downloading and building external libraries to accelerate our development with Orion.You can find all information about Scarb and Cairo installation [here](../../framework/get-started.md#installations).

 To create a new Scarb project, open your terminal and run: